 Fact Sheet UMLS® Terminology Services

-Background

-The Unified Medical Language System® (UMLS®) integrates and distributes biomedical terminology, classification, and coding standards.
-It enables the creation of interoperable electronic health records and biomedical information systems.
-The UMLS provides data for system developers as well as search and retrieval functions for less technical users.

-The UMLS includes three Knowledge Sources: the Metathesaurus®, the Semantic Network, and the SPECIALIST Lexicon.

-UMLS® Terminology Services
+Introduction

-The UMLS Terminology Services (UTS) provides online access to the UMLS Knowledge Sources and other NLM terminology resources.
+The UMLS Terminology Services (UTS) provides online access to the Unified Medical Language System® (UMLS®) Knowledge Sources and other NLM terminology resources.
 The UTS allows single sign-on access to all UMLS resources: Web-based terminology browsers, file downloads, reporting tools, and user profile management.

 The UTS includes browsers for the Metathesaurus, the Semantic Network and SNOMED CT®.
 The Metathesaurus and SNOMED CT browsers have terminology and code searching capabilities as well as tree browsers for exploring hierarchical structure of source vocabularies within the UMLS.
 The Semantic Network browser allows you to browse the terms, relations and hierarchy of the Semantic Network.